juraj-hrivnak/Pakku/CONTRIBUTING.md

 private val exampleFlag by option("-e").flag()
 ```

-### Documenting commands
+### Documenting Commands

 Documentation for commands can be generated automatically by running: `pakku --generate-docs`.

-## Testing
+## Writing Tests

 When creating a test please extend the `PakkuTest` class.
-It will ensure every test is run separately in the `build/test/` directory,
+It will ensure every test is run separately in the `build/test/` directory
-and also automatically handle the working path of Pakku and teardown of any created files while running the tests.
+and automatically handle the working path of Pakku and teardown of any created files while running the tests.

-For testing, we use the [Strikt](https://strikt.io/) assertion library because it is easy to use, read and debug.
+For assertions, we use the [Strikt](https://strikt.io/) library because it is easy to use, read and debug.

 Example of a test: